 The issue in this case and in similar cases elsewhere is whether the entire debt secured by the new car is to be treated as a "purchase-money security interest."
 To the extent that the security interest is not purchase-money, the creditor does not enjoy the protection of the new provision and the debtor may cramdown.
 If the entire security interest is "purchase-money," cramdown is prohibited.
 As noted above, the issue has caused a significant split among courts and commentators.
-As of yet, the issue has not been addressed by any circuit court although several such appeals, including this one, are pending.
+To date only one federal circuit court has ruled on this issue, and this ruling favors the position Ford Credit has taken.
+In re Graupner, 537 F.3d 1295 (11th Cir.
+2008).
+As pointed out in Ford Credit's brief in this case, the majority of the appellate courts have ruled in the same way, and this appears to be the national trend.
+See Brief for Appellee Ford Motor Credit Company, LLC at pp. 14-17.

-So what is so hard about "purchase-money security interest?
+So what is so hard about the term "purchase-money security interest?"
 Quite a bit, it turns out.
 Like many things in the Bankruptcy Code and in commercial law generally, there is more than meets the eye.
 In recent times it has become commonplace for debtors to pay for their cars over five or even seven years.
 Typically cars depreciate more quickly than the principal balance of the debt is paid down.
-When that happens the debtor is said to have a "negative equity" in his car or to be "upside down;" he owes more on the debt than the car is worth.
+When that happens, the debtor is said to have a "negative equity" in his car or to be "upside down;" he owes more on the debt than the car is worth.